Canada's International Investment Position (IIP)

 BP56 - Geographic distribution of selected long-term debt booked in Canada at Canadian banks and consolidated Canadian subsidiaries (annual)

-Questionnaires dealing with direct investment or other investment are sent to Canadian enterprises known to have or believed to have significant international assets or liabilities, whereas the questionnaire dealing with portfolio investment is sent to institutional investors.
+Questionnaires dealing with direct investment or other investment are sent to Canadian enterprises known to have or believed to have significant international assets or liabilities, whereas the questionnaire dealing with portfolio investment is sent to institutional investors and financial intermediaries.

-There are roughly 3200 firms that meet the sampling criteria for questionnaires dealing with direct investment or other investment, while there are approximately 600 firms that receive the portfolio investment questionnaire.
+There are roughly 2500 firms that meet the sampling criteria for questionnaires dealing with direct investment or other investment, while there are approximately 500 firms that receive the portfolio investment questionnaires.
 These surveys are believed to cover close to 100% of the target population.

 Responding to this survey is mandatory.